Darkest Hour (film): Historical accuracy

 Writing in Slate, historian and academic John Broich called Darkest Hour "a piece of historical fiction that undertakes a serious historical task", presenting the British decision to fight Hitler as a choice rather than an inevitability.
 The situation in 1940 was as dire as depicted, but liberties were taken with the facts.
 The shouting matches over possible peace negotiations are a dramatic exaggeration of the 1940 British war cabinet crisis.
 According to historian Ashley Jackson, Darkest Hour's depiction of Churchill having personal doubts, and even considering negotiating a settlement with Nazi Germany, is not true to the historical Churchill, who Jackson argues had "supreme confidence".
 Churchill's journey on the London Underground is also entirely fictional, and there is evidence that many British people were not immediately inspired by his speeches.

 There is no conclusive evidence that Chamberlain and Viscount Halifax were planning an imminent vote of no confidence, although that threat existed until the victories in North Africa.
 It is a fact that Churchill was an object of suspicion for his fellow Tories.
-The Labour Party confirmed that they would serve in a national government under a leader other than Chamberlain, but would have been prepared to serve under Halifax.
+The Labour Party confirmed that they would serve in a national government under a leader other than Chamberlain, and would have been prepared to serve under Halifax.

 Adam Gopnik wrote for The New Yorker that Darkest Hour under-dramatises the role of Labour Party leader Clement Attlee; historically, "it was the steadfast anti-Nazism of Attlee and his Labour colleagues that saved the day" when Halifax argued for a settlement, but Darkest Hour failed to accurately portray this and was a "Churchill-centric" film.
 This criticism was echoed by Adrian Smith, emeritus professor of modern history at the University of Southampton, who wrote in the New Statesman that the film was "yet again overlooking Labour's key role at the most dangerous moment in this country's history ... in May 1940 its leaders gave Churchill the unequivocal support he needed when refusing to surrender.
 Ignoring Attlee's vital role is just one more failing in a deeply flawed film".